“My fave festival of the year in Ulladulla”: ngulla NAIDOC Festival 2025 a hit

 “The feedback has been so positive”, said Leanne Brook of the Ulladulla Local Aboriginal Land Council and ngulla NAIDOC Festival co-organiser.
 “We are full of gratitude to all the community members and dozens of organisations who came together to share some amazing offerings and activities.”

-Feedback from attendees highlighted the enriching experience of being immersed in the strength of their own culture and/or experiencing rich cultural exchange: “This is a fantastic and entertaining exhibit of our Aboriginal culture”, “amazing festival, everyone is so inviting”.
+Feedback from attendees highlighted the enriching experience of being immersed in the strength Aboriginal cultures: “This is a fantastic and entertaining exhibit of our Aboriginal culture”, “amazing festival, everyone is so inviting”.

-Kids especially loved the circus workshop, Wanda the Wombat and the native reptile petting zoo, and didgeridoo performances.
 Some of the children’s handwritten notes left with organisers declared: “best day ever!!!
 I had so much fun!!!” and “This is very epic, can’t wait for next year”.
+Kids loved free play and art activities, the circus workshop, Wanda the Wombat and the native reptile petting zoo, and didgeridoo performances.

 Follow Walking Together on Instagram for more, and check out the Reels below!